Ideal and faulty eggs - British Poultry Standards

 The air cell should be small in a fresh egg.
 It should be located centrally at the blunt end of the egg.

 Size varies according to species, breed and age of layer.
+Size is not an isolated deciding factor.
 The Australian Poultry Standards advises that it should be discourage for bantam chicken eggs to exceed 42.5 grams and bantam duck eggs to exceed 68.8 grams.
 For exhibition purposes, size is only to be considered in relation to the features of the whole egg.
 As with fowls, the egg exhibit is to be judged holistically.

 Cracks